-\begin{Definition} \leavevmode \begin{enumerate} \item A nonzero object $H$ in $\mcA$ is called \emph{monoform} if for each nonzero subobject $L$ of $H$, no nonzero subobject of $H$ is isomorphic to a subobject of $H/L$. \item For monoform objects $H_{1}$ and $H_{2}$ in $\mcA$, we say that $H_{1}$ is \emph{atom-equivalent} to $H_{2}$ if there exists a nonzero subobject of $H_{1}$ which is isomorphic to a subobject of $H_{2}$.
-This is an equivalence relation on the class of monoform objects in $\mcA$ (\cite[Proposition~2.8]{Kanda1}). \item The \emph{atom spectrum} $\ASpec\mcA$ of $\mcA$ is the quotient set of the class of monoform objects in $\mcA$ by the atom equivalence.
-Each element of $\ASpec\mcA$ is called an \emph{atom} in $\mcA$.
-For each monoform object $H$ in $\mcA$, the equivalence class of $H$ is denoted by $\overline{H}$. \end{enumerate} \end{Definition}
+\begin{Definition} \leavevmode \begin{enumerate} \item A nonzero object $H$ in $\cA$ is called \emph{monoform} if for every nonzero subobject $L$ of $H$, no nonzero subobject of $H$ is isomorphic to a subobject of $H/L$. \item For monoform objects $H_{1}$ and $H_{2}$ in $\cA$, we say that $H_{1}$ is \emph{atom-equivalent} to $H_{2}$ if there exists a nonzero subobject of $H_{1}$ that is isomorphic to a subobject of $H_{2}$.
+This is an equivalence relation on the class of monoform objects in $\cA$ (\cite[Proposition~2.8]{MR2964615}). \item The \emph{atom spectrum} $\ASpec\cA$ of $\cA$ is the quotient set of the set of monoform objects in $\cA$ by atom equivalence.
+Each element of $\ASpec\cA$ is called an \emph{atom} in $\cA$.
+For each monoform object $H$ in $\cA$, the equivalence class of $H$ is denoted by $\overline{H}$. \end{enumerate} \end{Definition}

 If $\cA$ has a small generating set, then $\ASpec\cA$ is in bijection with a small set.
 This can be proved similarly to \cite[Proposition~2.7 (2)]{MR3351569} by extending \cite[Proposition~IV.6.6]{MR0389953} to a small generating set.

 If $\cA$ is a locally noetherian Grothendieck category, then there is a bijection from $\ASpec\cA$ to the Gabriel spectrum given by $\overline{H}\mapsto E(H)$, where $E(H)$ is the injective envelope of $H$ and it does not depend on the choice of the representative $H$ (see \cite[Theorem~5.9]{MR2964615}).
 The proof of \cite[Theorem~2.6]{MR3272068} shows that for every morphism $f\colon E(H)\to E(H)$ that is not an isomorphism, we have $f(H)=0$.